-The height and tilt adjustment of the circular saw blade is motorised in inching mode by means of pushbuttons, whereby the current positions can be read on the touch display.
+The height and tilt adjustment of the saw is carried out via a positioning control.
 The double sliding table made of special aluminium profiles runs on wear-resistant guideways.
 The cross slide is hooked onto the slide table and supported by a strong telescopic swivel arm.
 The cross cut fence has continuous scales and an adjustable slide.
 It can be extended to 3200 mm and can be used on both sides of the cross slide.

-The rip fence with a quick clamp can be adjusted to any dimension up to 1030 mm.
+The rip fence with a quick clamp can be adjusted to any dimension up to 1250 mm.